npnpatidar/rajasthan/docs/RAS/3_Ethics/6_Ethical_Concepts.md

   - **Hinduism:** Four Purusharthas (Dharma, Artha, Kama, Moksha) emphasizes that each action should lead to a duty in itself.
 - **Classification of Duties:**
   - **Positive vs. Negative:** What you _should_ do vs. what you _should not_ do (e.g., always tell the truth vs. never lie).
-  - **Perfect vs. Imperfect:** Duties with accepted exceptions vs. duties without exceptions (e.g., to not kill vs. to be generous).
+  - **Perfect vs. Imperfect:** Duties with accepted exceptions( Rights are given) vs. duties without exceptions(RIghts are not given) (e.g., to not kill vs. to be generous).
   - **Subjective vs. Objective:** Duties interpreted by an individual vs. duties uniform to all (e.g., personal spiritual practice vs. upholding the law).
   - **Legal vs. Moral:** Duties enforced by law vs. duties enforced by social norms (e.g., paying taxes vs. being honest).
 - **Duties of an Individual:**